nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

     - Laser for visual assistance when aiming

-    - Compressed air must not exceed 20 MPa, initial firing speed limit 30 m/s
+    - Compressed air pressure must not exceed 20 MPa, initial firing speed limit of 30 m/s

 2. Ammo collection and feeding mechanism

     - Simple “double funnel”, the interior will be lined with soft material like silicone, so the balls do not bounce back out easily

-    - Gravity feed balls into chamber
+    - Gravity feed balls into gun

     ![Funnel](./assets/Funnel_WD.png)